IKoshelev/dotnet-practice-starter/readme.md

 dotnet run;
 ```

-Open page `https://localhost:5002/` and login with username: bob, password: bob or username: alice, password: alice.
+Open page `https://localhost:5002/` and login with username: alice, password: alice or username: bob, password: bob.
 You should see a page with information about currently logged-in user abd DB connections statuses.

 Navigate to `http://localhost:5340/` to see your application logs.

+Examine `.\app-console\Program.cs` or `.\app-aspnet\Pages\Index.cshtml.cs` to see how dependencies are used.

 ## Running app-aspnet in container